 Tulsa FORTIFIED Roof™

 Tulsa FORTIFIED Roof is a better way to protect your home against severe weather.
 FORTIFIED is a program of the Insurance Institute for Business & Home Safety (IBHS) and is a voluntary construction standard backed by decades of research to help protect your home against severe weather.
-A FORTIFIED roof includes the following enhancements:

 - Enhanced Roof Deck Attachment